Chengro123/Kostnadsoptimering-av-hushallsforbrukning-mot-timpris/README.md

 For the water heater, change the variable ```python self.POWER = 3 # kW ``` to correspond to the power your water heater has.

-If the ```ml_power.py```-program is used, change ```self.pwr_id = 'sensor.shelly_em3_channel_a_energy'``` to correspond to your sensor that shows used energy for the air heat pump. self.pwr_id = 'sensor.shelly_em3_channel_a_energy'
+If the ```ml_power.py```-program is used, change ```self.pwr_id = 'sensor.shelly_em3_channel_a_energy'``` to correspond to your sensor that shows used energy for the air heat pump.

-To fully make the automation work, data from Nord Pool, inside temperature and weather forecast will be needed.
-We used WeatherAPI and a REST-sensor to import the forecast to HA.
-The reason to use a REST-sensor instead of e.g. making an API-call in the code is to reduce calls if the code is ran often.